Abraham’s Bosom Was Never About Geography

 This parable is not about where people go when they die.

-It is about who really belongs to Abraham.
+It is about who truly belongs to Abraham.

-The rich man has everything the Pharisees prized:
+The rich man has everything the Pharisees valued.
+Wealth.
+Visibility.
+Religious confidence.
+Assumed inheritance.

-Jesus gives dignity and identity to the one society ignored, while the rich man — prominent, respected, and confident — remains unnamed.
+That detail is deliberate.
+Jesus gives dignity and identity to the one society ignored, while the rich man, prominent and respected, remains unnamed.

-In the reversal, the man who thought he would be remembered disappears into anonymity, while the overlooked man is known.
+In the reversal, the man who assumed he would be remembered disappears into anonymity, while the overlooked man is known.

 Heritage is not inheritance